-- Zero

 - 1

 - 2

+- Zero

 - 3

+- 1

-- 4
+- 400

 The RIDE client is not supported on the Zero or 1 models.
-The .NET Core interface is not supported on the Zero, 1 or 2 models.
+The .NET interface is not supported on the Zero, 1 or 2 models.

-The Raspberry Pi must be running a 32-bit Raspbian operating system; Dyalog version 18.2 requires Buster or later (Bookworm requires Dyalog version 18.2.48479 or later).
-It must also have at least 150 MB available in the root file system for the installation of Dyalog - another 70 MB is required temporarily for the installation image.
+The Raspberry Pi must be running a 32-bit Raspbian/Raspberry Pi OS operating system; Dyalog version 18.2 requires Raspbian Buster or later.
+It must also have at least 150 MB available in the root file system for the installation of Dyalog - another 70 MB is required for the installation image.